-The research strategy aims to sustain and expand excellence in these three research strands by supporting the best projects, encouraging high-potential researchers and attracting new talent.
+The research strategy aims to sustain and expand excellence in these four research strands by supporting the best projects, encouraging high-potential researchers and attracting new talent.

 This includes the development of an environment conducive to research and innovation: financing for specific projects and for the purchasing of equipment, the recruitment of doctoral and post-doctoral students, as well as the establishment of junior and senior academic research chairs.